 You ought to prioritize the bills that need to get paid immediately.
 Prioritizing will give you more time to save money for other expenses and time to pay off this debt.
 When making this decision, consider your financial statements, such as credit card statements, car registration, and utility bills.

 These are very important and you ought to settle them first.
-The longer these bills go unpaid, the more severe they will affect your credit score.
+The longer these bills go unpaid, the more severely they will affect your credit score.
 Avoid this hassle by paying off the most critical bills and getting them paid on time each month.

 Cut Back on Unnecessary Expenses